-The pulleys are made from plastic so don’t out live the engine.
+The pulleys are made from plastic; they don’t outlive the engine.
 A cracked or worn pulley will cause the pawls to bind and stick.
-Replacing a pulley is a little more work, but is a job you can take care of yourself.
-I’ve written a post about it here “Pull cord repair”
+Replacing a pulley is a little more work, but it is a job you can take care of yourself.
+I’ve written a post about it here “Pull cord repair”.

 - Sticking flywheel brake

 - Pull assembly failure